Guidance

 ICA referral form

-ICA referral form (word) for completion by the DfT or DfT public body.
+ICA referral form (word) for DfT completion.

 1. This privacy policy covers the central Department (DfT(c)), its executive agencies and investigation branches only.
 Other DfT bodies have their own privacy policy on their websites.
-[Other data controllers should amend this paragraph as appropriate so that it refers to their own privacy policies.]
+Other data controllers should amend this paragraph as appropriate so that it refers to their own privacy policies.